vg-lab/NeuroSchemeDocs/source/02-NeuroSchemeUserInterface.rst

    Recorder configuration.

-The recorder will generate a mp4 video if the media application **ffmpeg** is detected and available, if not the generated output will be individual frames.
+The recorder will generate a Matroska MKV video if the media application **ffmpeg** is detected and available, if not the generated output will be individual frames.
 The **frames per second** of the output can be specified here.
 The user can choose explicilty which worker (video or frames) to use to generate the output in the advanced configuration dialog (:numref:`figB`) (enabled using the **Advanced recorder options** checkbox in the **Tools** menu).

 .. _figB: